Seb1994/weather-app/README.md

 TODO/Improvements:
+- Dropdown table with more detailed information on each day (hour for hour)
 - Better state handling and data massaging after fetching data
   - Suggestion: Redux/Toolkit
 - Add GeoCoding and the possibility to search for specific location